The Last of The LeBarons

 On February 17, 2019, two months before his 92nd birthday, my uncle Floren McDonald LeBaron — the last of the Mexico-LeBarons — left this earthly realm to join the rest of his family on the other side.

 Second to the youngest of my maternal grandparents’ thirteen children, Floren was my favorite uncle … though I would never have chosen … could never have lived his lifestyle!
 But it’s said the world needs all kinds.
 He was one-of-a-kind!
-So I suspect the mold was hidden when Floren was formed!
+I suspect the mold was hidden when Floren was formed!

 Though I often bring out the dark side of the Mexico-LeBarons, telling enlightning things others don’t want you to know … or don’t acknowledge, themselves, I did and still do love all of my uncles—even Uncle Ervil—though I hate the harm and everlasting hurt this criminally insane uncle caused me and countless others!

-Though some people definitely lean
+Though some people lean

-Much more to one side than the other,
+More to one side than the other,

-We never forget the good deeds of a brother.
+We don’t forget the good deeds

 We try to reconcile the bad,